Skip to content

 Required skills and resources

 Other option is to make metal (or plastic) pieces with a CNC router (or laser).
 It will be more expensive, and require several operations.
+The advantage will be increased rigidity, stability, and longevity.

-Step 1: Gather the parts
+Step 1: Gather parts

 Gather materials, tools and parts: https://pipettin-bot-d7af10.gitlab.io/toolchanger/parts-toolchanger.html